Undergraduate Research Apprentice Program (URAP)

 4. Click the Save and Continue button.
 You will now have the opportunity to review your application, and then submit it.
 After submitting the application, you can apply for additional projects (up to 3 total).
 If you see the following: “Your application to this professor is now complete!”, you do not need to submit anything else – you are done.

 5. Some faculty may instruct you to submit a copy of your academic summary/unofficial transcript as part of the application.
 If so, you will see: “You are almost done, but you have one step left to complete your application!”.
-In this case, you must also provide a PDF of your academic summary (CalCentral>My Academics>View Academic Summary) to complete your application to this mentor.
-Applying during the extended application phase?
-Please send the pdf of your academic summary directly to the mentor’s email address.
+In this case, you will see a link in your confirmation email to upload a PDF of your academic summary (CalCentral>My Academics>View Academic Summary).

 Step 3: After You Submit Your Application

 1. You will receive a website link to each faculty member’s Message Board.
 KEEP THIS LINK!
-URAP mentors will begin using their Message Board to notify applicants of their status as early as January 22nd, so please check this link daily!
-Please check your email during this time as well; some mentors may contact you via email as well as through the Message Board.
+URAP mentors will begin using their Message Board to notify applicants of their status as early as January 27th.
+You will receive an email alert when a mentor updated their message board, please check it if you have been notified of an update!
+Also check your email frequently during this time; some mentors may contact you via email as well as through the Message Board.

-2. Do not contact faculty or their departments (unless the instructions on their message board explicitly direct you to do so, or your name is posted on the board but you did not receive further instructions).
-It is your responsibility to check the message board and your email daily.
-If you do not see a listing by the end of the THIRD week, and you have not received an email from the faculty mentor, you can inquire about the status of your application then.
+2. Do not contact faculty or their departments (unless the instructions on their message board explicitly direct you to do so, or your name is posted on the board but you did not receive further instructions – see FAQs).
+It is your responsibility to check the message board and your email.
+If you do not see an update by the end of the THIRD week, and you have not received an email from the faculty mentor, you can then inquire about the status of your application then.

 3. Schedule a meeting with your prospective mentor as soon as possible if your name appears on their interview or selection list.
 If your faculty mentor contacts you by e-mail, respond promptly.
 (It is recommended to bring your unofficial transcript(s)/academic summary to a first interview.
 This includes community college and UC Berkeley transcripts).
 Interviews may be held in person or on Zoom.

-4. If you are not selected for a project this semester, check back later in the spring semester for new listings for Fall 2024!
+4. If you are not selected for a project, check back later in the spring semester for new listings for Fall 2025.
 Occasionally, some projects may be re-opened after the regular deadline for additional applications; updates will be posted in the Announcements section.

 Step 4: If You Are Selected